UniversalDependencies/docs/_fi-dep/compar.md

 amod(vihollinen-3, pahin-2)
 ~~~

-the enemy is not the worst *of the hare*, but rather
+the enemy is not the worst *of the hare*, but rather it is an enemy of
-it is an enemy of the hare, and it is the worst enemy.
-Thus, the
+the hare, and it is the worst enemy.
+Thus, the head word should be
-head word should be *hare*.
+*hare*.

 As a rule of thumb, if the noun phrase containing the genitive
 modifier can be turned into a copular clause in the following
 fashion, then the genitive modifier should modify the superlative or
 ordinal number.

-- Kokki on Suomen paras.
-(The cook is the best in
+* _Kokki on Suomen paras_ "The cook is the best in Finland"
-  Finland.)
-- Mestaruus on Virtasen kuudes.
-(The
-  championship is the sixth for Virtanen.)
+* _Mestaruus on Virtasen kuudes_ "The championship is the sixth for Virtanen"

 are perfectly valid, but

-- ?Vihollinen on rusakon pahin. (?The enemy is the worst of
+* ?_Vihollinen on rusakon pahin_ ?"The enemy is the worst of
-  the hare.)
+  the hare"

 is questionable at best.
-Thus, in *Suomen paras
+Thus, in _Suomen paras kokki_ and _Virtasen
-  kokki* and *Virtasen kuudes mestaruus*, the genitive modifier
+kuudes mestaruus_, the genitive modifier is considered to modify the
-is considered to modify the superlative adjective, but in
+superlative adjective, but in _rusakon pahin vihollinen_, it is
-*rusakon pahin vihollinen*, it is considered to modify the noun
+considered to modify the noun directly.
-directly.

 In this context, it should also be noted that in addition to
 superlatives, also certain other adjectives can also act as the head
 of a genitive modifier.
 These adjectives can be semantically
-superlative-like (*viimeinen (last)*), but there are also many
+superlative-like _viimeinen_ "last", but there are also many others,
-others, such as *oma (own)*, *kaltainen (-like)*,
-*välinen (between (adj.))*, and *vastainen (against
-  (adj.))*.
+such as _oma_ "own", _kaltainen_ "-like", _välinen_ "between (adj.)",
+and _vastainen_ "against (adj.)".

 Also other nominal modifiers are possible, expressing the set of
 beings from which the objects are drawn when making the